IMPURE TRUSTS EXPOSED

 Chapter 39

-Chapter 39 is an extremely short chapter giving us the final warning and implanting of despair within us or even in the best of men.
+Chapter 39 is an extremely short chapter, giving us the final warning and implanting despair within us, or even in the best of men.

-Kind Hezekiah was a great man but fell in the swell of pride and success.
-Judah and Jerusalem’s end was just off the horizon.
-The things King Hezekiah did were good, but what he did was insufficient.
-So we all are looking over the horizon expecting despair but hoping there might be that ray of light giving hope to mankind.
+Kind Hezekiah was a great man, but fell in the swell of pride and success.
+Judah and Jerusalems end was just off the horizon.
+The things King Hezekiah did were good, but they were insufficient.
+So we are all looking over the horizon, expecting despair, but hoping there might be that ray of light giving hope to mankind.

 Summary and Application